Chinese labels flock to Paris to go global in haute couture - ExBulletin

 But in the upper echelons of fashion, Chinese companies, including those that have bought established European brands, have so far struggled to take off in Western markets.

-Shang Xia, founded ten years ago by Jiang Qiong Er and the French luxury group Hermes International (HRMS.PA), both of which remain shareholders, began as a lifestyle brand focused on enhancing the Chinese craftsmanship, then developed into ready-to-wear.
+Shang Xia, founded ten years ago by Jiang Qiong Er and French luxury group Hermes International, both of which remain shareholders, began as a lifestyle brand focused on showcasing Chinese craftsmanship, then has developed into ready-to-wear.

 Although the label is well known in China, it has yet to achieve the wider commercial success that many in the industry have come to expect.